samekhanok/onlinegrowthcoach-Umbraco/README.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our[contact support](https://onlinegrowthcoach.com/) and we’ll help you sort it out.
+Having trouble with Umbraco?
+Check out our[support](https://onlinegrowthcoach.com/) and we’ll help you sort it out.